 The Most Beautiful Places in South Carolina

 South Carolina is the best Southeastern vacation destination for nature lovers and adventure seekers.
-While the state is more known for its’ college football scene, Southern style BBQ, low country cuisine, and historical significance.
+South Carolina is more known for its’ college football scene, Southern style BBQ, low country cuisine, and historical significance.
 However, we must not forget that the Carolina countryside is also loaded with many incredible natural wonders.
 All too often tourists overlook the natural side of South Carolina, missing out on many of the incredible mesmerizing sights scattered about the state.
 Fortunately, the most beautiful places in South Carolina are easily accessible from numerous tourist cities.

 Whether you are visiting Charleston, Greenville, Columbia, or one of the touristy beach destinations, there are plenty of beautiful sights to see.
 Here are 10 natural wonders to add to your Carolina nature bucket list!